amird308/plotset-cli/Readme.md

 * bindings.json

-⋅⋅⋅
+⋅⋅⋅  ⋅⋅

 ***

 * data.csv

-⋅⋅⋅sample default data chart for user guide.
+⋅⋅⋅sample default data chart for user guide.⋅⋅

 ***

 * info.json

-⋅⋅⋅you must enter the name and category of the chart in this file.
+⋅⋅⋅you must enter the name and category of the chart in this file.⋅⋅

 ***